Skip to content

 Warning

-In real-world scenarios, the context may become quite large.
-Use this debug mode sparingly.
+In production, contexts can become large.
+Use debug mode sparingly.

 Create a dedicated namespace: